Gunmen kill 28 in attack on northeast Nigeria school

 Shifting targets of its attack as it comes under pressure has been a consistent Boko Haram tactic since the sect launched an uprising in 2009, when hundreds of members, including founder Mohammed Yusuf, were killed by security forces.

-The militants have repeatedly proved masters at melting away under pressure and then re-emerging in new forms.
-From a radical clerical movement, they transformed into a rebel grouping, forging ties with al Qaeda-linked jihadist groups in the Sahara.
+The militants have repeatedly proved masters at melting away under pressure and then re-crystalising in new forms.
+From a radical clerical movement, they transformed into a rebellion, forging ties with al-Qaeda linked jihadist groups in the Sahara.

 Nigerian forces say their offensive has enabled them to wrest back control of the remote northeast from Boko Haram, destroy key bases and arrest scores of suspects.